BIG-MAP/wp4-dosing-unit/README.md

 ## Getting Started

-We use the obsolete way of installing Python packages using `setup.py` to avoid issues with the missing Rust compiler for the cryptography package.
+We use the obsolete way of installing Python packages using `setup.py` to avoid issues with the missing Rust compiler for the cryptography package [[1](https://github.com/pyca/cryptography/issues/5771#issuecomment-775016788), [2](https://cryptography.io/en/latest/faq/#why-does-cryptography-require-rust)].

 ```bash
 # Create and activate a virtual environment